PierUgit/misc/FortranSnippets/test/sums_bench.md

 **In the rest of the document we assume that we are in the case where the denominator can be "neglected"**: $1-\epsilon f(n)\approx 1$

 The maximum absolute error is then $err0_{max}(n)=\epsilon f(n) \sum_i{|x_i|}$.
 This worst case happens when all the rounding errors have the same sign.
-In practice they are most of time of random sign, and the error behaves as a random walk.
-The error has then a normal distribution, and we can take the standard deviation as the average error:
+In practice they have most of time a random sign, and the cumultaive error behaves like a random walk.
+This cumulative error has then a normal distribution, and we might take the standard deviation as the average error:

 $err0(n)=?\epsilon \sqrt{f(n)/12} \sum_i{|x_i|}$